sepenet/cost-management-billing/cost-management-billing/reservations/cost-optimisation-checklist.md

 With Azure Spot Virtual Machines (Spot VMs), you’ll be able to access unused Azure compute capacity at deep discounts—up to 90 percent compared to pay-as-you-go prices.
 You pay up to the maximum price that you optionally agree to in advance.
 Spot VMs are ideal for workloads that can be interrupted, providing scalability while reducing costs.

 Savings:
-60 to 90 % Very dependant on the eviction policy choosen See https://azure.microsoft.com/en-us/pricing/spot/
+- 60 to 90 % Very dependant on the eviction policy choosen See https://azure.microsoft.com/en-us/pricing/spot/
-$$CDU : je ne comprends pas car le prix payé correspond surtout au max price lors de l'acquisition

-Can come on top of dev/test pricing discount
+- Can come on top of dev/test pricing discount

-Prices are fixed on a monthly basis (for now, may change) and billed as VM with the special spot prices. https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/
+- Prices are fixed on a monthly basis (for now, may change) and billed as VM with the special spot prices. https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/
 Ex :
 ![](media/cost-optimisation-checklist/spotInstances.png)